Paris in World War I: Paris again on the front lines

-By 1917, France was nearly exhausted by the war, and mutinies broke out among some soldiers at the front.
+By 1917, France was nearly exhausted by the war.

 On April 6, 1917, the Paris newspapers reported the welcome news that the United States, provoked by submarine attacks against U.S. ships, had declared war on Germany.
 The first American soldiers arrived on June 29, 1917, but their numbers were small, and it took nearly a year to train and prepare a large U.S. army.
 By the spring of 1918, ten thousand U.S. soldiers a month were arriving in France.
 The Treaty of Brest-Litovsk of March 1918 had taken Russia out of the war; Germany moved its armies west and launched a huge new offensive against France, hoping to end the war quickly before the Americans could change the balance of the war.

+On 25 April 1917, mutinies broke out among soldiers at the front.

 In November 1917, Georges Clemenceau of the Radical Party became the new prime minister of France.
 He had been a fierce opponent of the government and now became an even more fierce proponent of carrying the war to victory; his often repeated slogan was La Guerre jusqu'au bout ("War until the end".)
 He resided in an apartment on Rue Benjamin-Franklin and conducted the war not from the prime minister's traditional residence at the Hôtel Matignon, but from the Ministry of War on Rue Saint-Dominique.
 He made frequent visits to the front, close to the German lines, to encourage the ordinary soldiers.